 Well, I’m sure – unless you are a power user with programming knowledge, you won’t have even bothered opening the PowerShell.
 But, can it be used as a replacement for command prompt?
 Is it only for the programmers or is it easy to get acquainted with?

-Fret not; we have got everything you need to know about both of them.
-To keep things easy, we will not dive deep into the roots of how they are different but only the significant difference between Powershell and cmd will be highlighted in this article to help you choose which one to utilize.
+We have got everything you need to know about both of them.
+To keep things easy, we will not dive deep into the roots of how they are different but only the significant difference between PowerShell vs cmd will be highlighted in this article to help you choose which one to utilize.

 1. Command Prompt

 The command prompt is a command-line interpreter.
 It exists on Windows since the introduction of Windows 95.
 At that time, it wasn’t called the – “Command Prompt” but just “cmd.exe” which let users interact with the operating system via certain commands.
 And, then with Windows NT, it was dubbed as – “Command Prompt”.